mpv-player/mpv/DOCS/man/input.rst

         (If several filters are passed to the command, this is done for each filter.)

-        A special variant is combining this with labels, and using ``@name:!`` as filter entry.
+        A special variant is combining this with labels, and using ``@name`` without filter name and parameters as filter entry.
 This toggles the enable/disable flag.

     del
         Remove the given filters from the video chain.
 Unlike in the other